nickmicksoares/CodeDependencyVisualizer/README.md

 ------------
 - python 2.7
 - clang version 3.5
-- graphvitz (for the dot tool) to be able to transform the generated dot file to an image
+- graphviz (for the dot tool) to be able to transform the generated dot file to an image

 Just tested on Linux.